-- I make the flutes in my shop in Lehi, Utah.
+- I make the flutes at my home in the mountains of Idaho.
 I learned how from an old-time flute maker.
 I have since altered the design considerably to make it my own.

-- f you purchased one of the flutes and are not completely satisfied, I would like to help in whatever way works best for you.
+- If you have one of the flutes and are not completely satisfied, I would like to help in whatever way works best for you.

 Like many fortunate children, I was in band in junior high and high school.
 I played the trumpet and became fairly good at it.
-And then, like many who graduated from high school, I got on with the expected duties of adulthood such as college, marriage, children, the military, a career, and stopped playing music.
+And then, like many who graduated from high school, I got on with the expected duties of adulthood such as college, marriage, children, the military, and a career.
+I subsequently stopped playing music.

 Stepping back in this story a bit—when I was working at Glacier, I watched people playing musical instruments together and wanted to be part of that.
 The trumpet didn’t seem to be right for that so I bought an $11 recorder.
 I would hike into the back country and practice.
 I entertained the wildlife.
 The squirrels would get very upset with the noise.
 I even had a little grizzly bear come into my immediate vicinity to check it out.

-While working at Snowbird, I taught myself to play the piano—it is amazing the lessons that are offered on YouTube.
+While working at the ski resort, I taught myself to play the piano—it is amazing the lessons that are offered on YouTube.
 I began to absorb myself in music.
-I quit my job at Snowbird and went to college for a degree in Music Recording Technology.
+I quit my job and went to college for a degree in Music Recording Technology.
 I grew my hair long and formed an all-guy band that we called Monte Thompson and the Holy Males.
 I played the keyboard and recorder in the band.

 After graduation, and while trying to figure out what I was going to do with my newly acquired degree, I saw an advertisement for Native American flute making lessons for Veterans, free of charge.
 I took the class and set up a little shop in my garage.
 I attempted to make flutes on my own.
 The first prototypes were rough.

-During that summer, I played the recorder at Wheeler Farm farmers market for tips.
+During that summer, I played the recorder at farmers market for tips.
 I also played some of the flutes I had built myself.
 To my surprise, somebody wanted to buy one.
 This made me obsessed with improving my flute making abilities—I spent the winter in isolation making flute after flute.
 I tried many types of wood and altered the design numerous times.
-I ended up with a design and two types of wood that I especially like.
-I now sell them at the markets and on line.
+I ended up with a design and wood types that I especially like.
+I sold them for a brief time at the markets and on line.
 I received valuable insight from the marketplace to improve the flutes even more.